-That means actively fostering an inclusive, diverse and fair environment.
+When it comes to the workplace, now is a great time to focus on creating an inclusive, diverse, and fair environment.
 Business owners and workplace managers are especially in a position to make a difference.

-Use this guide on celebrating Black History Month at work for tips you can implement this month and all year round.
+Use this guide for celebrating Black History Month at work, including helpful tips you can implement at this time and all year round.

 Table of Contents